Wörschweiler Abbey

 How long should I spend visiting?

-A visit to Wörschweiler Abbey can typically take anywhere from one to two hours, depending on your interest in exploring the grounds and reflecting on its significance.
+A visit to Wörschweiler Abbey typically takes about one to two hours, depending on your interest in exploring the site and its surroundings.

 Is photography allowed?